 The Biological Causes of Alcohol Addiction

 People wonder if alcohol addiction is the same thing as alcoholism.
 The answer is yes.
 When a person struggles with alcoholism, they have an alcohol addiction.
-Alcohol abuse is when someone drinks alcohol in an unsafe environment or drinks excessively in order to deal with certain issues in their lives.
+Alcohol abuse is when someone drinks alcohol in an unsafe environment or drinks excessively to deal with certain issues in their lives.

 Meanwhile, alcohol dependency is a physical condition.
-It is associated with withdrawal symptoms that occur when person quits consuming alcohol.
+It is associated with withdrawal symptoms that occur when the person quits consuming alcohol.
 However, alcohol dependence is not the same as alcoholism.

 Many of these facilities offer alcohol addiction treatment and recovery programs.
 Some of these facilities include programs designed to help people with alcohol and drug abuse issues along with alcoholism and drug addiction problems.